egonzalez95/OwAPI/README.md

 Let it be known that I am in no way affiliated with Blizzard.
 This scraper is not meant to cause damages and is purely for allowing developers an option when coding Overwatch related projects.

+    Written with passion in Boston, MA by Emilio Gonzalez.